Dear Members and Friends of Heritage,

 Rev. Mark Plunkett, Pastor

-In 2017, the Session of Heritage Presbyterian Church met for twelve stated meetings and three called meetings.
+In 2018, the Session of Heritage Presbyterian Church met for twelve stated meetings and two called meetings.
 Two congregational meetings were held for the following purposes:

 MINISTRY TEAM FOR GOD’S WORD: WORSHIP COMMITTEE

-Nancy Kissinger and Leticia Lima have done a wonderful job along with our choir and Young Music Ministers in leading music for our services this year.
-We also enjoyed several guest musicians.
-Mark has continued our fifth Sunday tradition of trying to “Stump the Choir.”
-Leticia provided our music during July as the choir had its usual summer sabbatical.
+- Choir Director Nancy Kissinger and Accompanist Leticia Lima, along with the choir and Young Music Ministers, have done a wonderful job of faithfully leading our music.
+We have enjoyed several guest musicians, singers, and our children’s songs.
+We continued our fifth Sunday tradition of “Stump the Choir.”
+Leticia provided music during July as the choir took its usual summer sabbatical.

-Our congregation continued the tradition of purchasing lilies for Easter and poinsettias for Christmas in memory or honor of their families.
-We continue to purchase these flowers from the Brookwood, a faith-based community for functionally disabled adults in Brookshire.
+- Our congregation continued the tradition of purchasing lilies and poinsettias from Brookwood, a faith-based community for functionally disabled adults in Brookshire.